eddieguo-1128/DualDiff/README.md

   - [ ] `x`, `x_hat`, `decoder_out` mixup using temporal mixup (+ 2-3 ablations on hyperparams) @Ben
   - [ ] Embeddings mixup using weighted average (+ 2-3 ablations after which encoder layer we apply the mixup: before or after the projection layer before z) @Ben
 - [ ] Run explainability study of **DualDiff-Latent v3** to understand **why, what, and how** each part is learning
+  - [ ] Find the best testing procedure using subjectwise z-norm (just train, or test also)
   - [ ] Impact of decoder inputs (~ table 3)
   - [ ] Impact of encoder inputs (`x` vs `x_hat`)
   - [ ] Impact of losses (~ table 6) -> Rerun table 6 using **DualDiff-Latent v3** + Explain that we have a total loss + individual L1 loss, and run some experiment with its combinations + if time allows, try smth except for SupCon loss